Rwanda: Agriculture

 Crops grown in the country include matoke (green bananas), which occupy more than a third of the country's farmland, potatoes, beans, sweet potatoes, cassava, wheat and maize.
 Coffee and tea are the major cash crops for export, with the high altitudes, steep slopes and volcanic soils providing favourable conditions.
 Reports have established that more than 400,000 Rwandans make their living from coffee plantation.
 Reliance on agricultural exports makes Rwanda vulnerable to shifts in their prices.
 Animals raised in Rwanda include cows, goats, sheep, pigs, chicken, and rabbits, with geographical variation in the numbers of each.
 Production systems are mostly traditional, although there are a few intensive dairy farms around Kigali.
 Shortages of land and water, insufficient and poor-quality feed, and regular disease epidemics with insufficient veterinary services are major constraints that restrict output.
 Fishing takes place on the country's lakes, but stocks are very depleted, and live fish are being imported in an attempt to revive the industry.

+To promote sustainable practices, the government of Rwanda partnered with the Howard G. Buffett Foundation to establish the Rwanda Institute for Conservation Agriculture (RICA) in 2019.
+Located in Bugesera District, the institution provides hands-on training in conservation agriculture and "One Health" principles.

 Industry and manufacturing

 The industrial sector is currently experiencing growth, contributing 21.5% of GDP in 2014.
 Products manufactured include cement, agricultural products, small-scale beverages, soap, furniture, shoes, plastic goods, textiles and cigarettes.
-Rwanda's mining industry is an important contributor, generating US$93 million in 2008.
+Rwanda's mining industry is an important contributor, generating US$93million in 2008.
 Minerals mined include cassiterite, wolframite, gold, and coltan, which is used in the manufacture of electronic and communication devices such as mobile phones.

 Rwanda's service sector suffered during the late-2000s recession as bank lending, foreign aid projects and investment were reduced.
 The sector rebounded in 2010, becoming the country's largest sector by economic output and contributing 43.6% of the country's GDP.
 Key tertiary contributors include banking and finance, wholesale and retail trade, hotels and restaurants, transport, storage, communication, insurance, real estate, business services and public administration including education and health.

 Rwanda was ranked 104th in the Global Innovation Index in 2025.